What is Horse Camp?

 Horse camp always begins on Father’s Day Sunday and goes through the following Saturday.

-Enrollment opens on February 1st each year.
+Enrollment opens on the last Sunday in January at 8am each year.
 Online applications can be found on this website.

-Camp is held at the Dubuque County Fairgrounds in Dubuque, Iowa.
+Camp is held at the Great Jones County Fairgrounds in Monticello, Iowa.

-The girls sleep in the 4H building and the boy sleep in the Creative Arts building.
+The girls sleep in the 4H building and the boy sleep in the Equestrian Building.
 Campers must bring their own cots, bedding, etc.

 No, camp does not provide horses to our campers.
 Campers are required to bring their own horse or a horse that they have borrowed.